daclink/noteDown/README.md

 Learning C++ and creating a markdown language for taking notes in class.

-Maybe I should just steal github's markdown...
+Maybe I should just steal github's markdown

 reasons